 The bacon combined with raspberry chipotle sauce and pork makes for an exquisite sweet, salty, smoky flavor.

-About the cream cheese stuffing (which is not at all difficult to accomplish), consider it a built-in condiment.
+Consider the cream cheese a built-in condiment.
 The contrast between the mild and creamy cheese, the crispy bacon, and the sweet and spicy sauce will have your taste-buds begging for more.

 I recently served it to my sister who was in town from Alabama with her husband, and they also pronounced it a winner.
 I hope you and the people at your dinner table will enjoy it, too.